 The Volatile and Disruptive Influence of Design Rework

-Because engineering is running lean, there is already an incremental increase in work.
-With no time allocation to design rework, any fire drill equates to a long day.
+Because engineering organizations run lean, there is already an incremental increase in work.
+With no time allocation for design rework, any fire drill equates to a long day.
 When an engineer goes to work, they often have little idea of when they are coming home.
 A straightforward ten-hour day means they get to eat dinner at home.
-A catastrophic eighteen-hour day translates to getting home late.
+A catastrophic eighteen-hour day translates into getting home late.
 This dramatic volatility in workload is the direct result of the inability to plan for design rework.

 To be clear, however, fire drills and design rework don’t just affect en engineer’s quality of life.
 If the number of fire drills becomes a barrage, then the engineer is constantly distracted from their day-to-day new design work.
 As a result, the quality of design suffers, further feeding the cycle of product issues proceeding past design release, where they turn into full-blown problems and cause yet more fire drills.